-- Describe the process by which high level process is deconstructed into a sequence of atomic logical steps and then transformed in a manner compatible with the syntactic rules of a programming language into an executable computer program.
-Think critically in linking theory, research and implementation. - Write assignments consisting of design, documented code, and description of testing \ methodology, critical contemplation of the difficulties faced, possible improvement - 3) Accomplish a specific purpose, ethnically and legally (e.g., demonstrate critical Interpretation of required reading; and/or primary data gathering by observation and experimentation; and/or finding and evaluating internet resources) - 4) Specify simple abstract data types and design implementations, using abstraction functions to document them. - 5) Recognise features of object-oriented design such as encapsulation, polymorphism, inheritance, and composition of systems based on object identity. - 6) Name and apply some common object-oriented design patterns and give examples of their use
+- 1) Describe the process by which high level process is deconstructed into a sequence of atomic logical steps and then transformed in a manner compatible with the syntactic rules of a programming language into an executable and secure computer program.
+Think critically in linking theory, research and implementation. - 2) Write assignments consisting of design, documented code, and description of testing \ methodology, critical contemplation of the difficulties faced, possible improvement - 3) Accomplish a specific purpose, ethnically and legally(e.g., demonstrate critical Interpretation of required reading; and/or primary data gathering by observation and experimentation; and/or finding and evaluating internet resources) - 4) Specify simple abstract data types and design implementations. - 5) Understand the concept of data abstraction and information hiding.
+Demonstrate the ability to use const qualifiers, friend functions and classes, static class members and composition where appropriate. - 6) Recognise features of object-oriented design such as encapsulation, polymorphism, inheritance, and composition of systems based on object identity. - 7) Name and apply some common object-oriented design patterns and give examples of their use